lgulliver/CarsUnlimited/docs/ConfiguringCartAPI.md

 | UserName | User name to connect to the Service Bus | user |
 | Password | Password to connect to the Service Bus | user |

-## Inventory API Url
+## Cart API Url

-This is the full qualified URL to the Inventory API.
+This is the full qualified URL to the Cart API.

-## Inventory API Key
+## Cart API Key

 This is the API key specified in the app settings for the API.
 It *must* match the API key specified in the app settings for the API.